 1124 Dún Bhun na Gaillimhe

-Dún Bhun na Gaillimhe was constructed in 1124 as a naval base and military fort.
+Dún Bhun na Gaillimhe was constructed 1124 as a naval base and military fort.
 Dún Bhun na Gaillimhe translates into ‘Fort at the Mouth of the Gaillimh’.
-The River Corrib runs into Galway and in the past forts were constructed on rivers because boats were the main form of transport.
+The River Corrib runs into Galway, and in the past, forts were constructed on rivers because boats were the main form of transport.

-The fort was constructed by the King of Connacht and High King of Ireland Tairrdelbach Ua Conchobair.
-The name Conchobair is actually O’Connor in modern Irish,.
-There were many battles for territory in Ireland during this time and the result of this was that the O’Flaherty clan took over the O’Connor’s fort.
+The fort was constructed by the King of Connacht and the High King of Ireland, Tairrdelbach Ua Conchobair.
+In modern Irish, the name Conchobair is O’Connor.
+Many battles for territory in Ireland during this time resulted in the O’Flaherty clan taking over O’Connor’s fort.

 in 1235 Richard de Burgo invaded Connacht and captured the fort.
 It was de Burgo who built a castle and town walls to protect the settlement of Galway from future attacks.

-It was tradition to build a castle after a land-grab to signify that the surrounding area was your property, but Walter, Richard’s Son had an even better idea.
-The de Burgo family built a wall around their land to further protect their claim, much to the anger of native families who lived in Galway before their arrival.
+It was tradition to build a castle after a land grab to signify that the surrounding area was your property, but Walter, Richard’s Son, had an even better idea.
+The de Burgo family built a wall around their land to protect their claim further, much to the anger of native families who lived in Galway before their arrival.

 The town wall was financed by a trading tax on all goods brought into the town for sale.
-The town walls actually helped to prevent an attack from Red Hugh O’Donnell of Donegal in centuries alter 1597, and the inhabitants were willing to pay for their protection.
+The town walls helped to prevent an attack from Red Hugh O’Donnell of Donegal in centuries after 1597, and the inhabitants were willing to pay for their protection.

-You can find many parts of the stone wall preserved today, even incorporated into Galway’s Eyre Square shopping centre!
+Many stone wall parts are preserved today; some have even been incorporated into Galway’s Eyre Square shopping centre!

-O’Connor, Flaherty and Burke are still very common names in the Galway area, if this is your name you could be a descendent of some of Galway’s earliest rulers!
+O’Connor, Flaherty, and Burke are still prevalent names in the Galway area.
+If this is your name, you could be a descendant of some of Galway’s earliest rulers!

 History of Galway: Medieval Galway to the Middle Ages – 14th to 16th Century Galway